-- The prices of the electricity generators from RES and cogeneration at preferential tariffs (in respect of power plants with installed capacity under 4 MW see "Amendments to the legal and regulatory framework" below). - The prices of the public supplier (NEK) for electricity sold to end suppliers within the quotas set by EWRC. - The prices of end suppliers of electricity sold to household consumers and industrial consumers connected to the distribution network at low and medium voltage level. - The prices for transmission of electricity by transmission and distribution grids. - The prices for connection to the transmission and distribution grids. - The prices for access to the transmission and distribution grids. - The prices for certain services related to licensed activities. - The prices or price components for compensation for public service obligations (i.e. renewable energy) and stranded costs.
+- The prices of the electricity generators from RES and cogeneration at preferential tariffs (in respect of power plants under 4MW from 1 July 2018 see "Amendments to the legal and regulatory framework" below). - The prices of the public supplier (NEK) for electricity sold to end suppliers within the quotas set by EWRC. - The prices of end suppliers of electricity sold to household consumers and industrial consumers connected to the distribution network at low and medium voltage level. - The prices for transmission of electricity by transmission and distribution grids. - The prices for connection to the transmission and distribution grids. - The prices for access to the transmission and distribution grids. - The prices for certain services related to licensed activities. - The prices or price components for compensation for public service obligations (i.e. renewable energy) and stranded costs.

-The prices for transmission through and access to the transmission network are regulated under the "capital return rate" method whereby EWRC approves the prices and annual revenue requirements of the energy company for a regulatory period of 12 months starting on 1 July of the current year.
-For the current regulatory period from 1 July 2018 to 30 June 2019, EWRC has approved prices for transmission and access of 9.84 BGN/MWh (compared to 9.24 BGN/MWh for the previous regulatory period).
+The prices for transmission and access are regulated under the "capital return rate" method whereby EWRC approves the prices and annual revenue requirements of the energy company for a regulatory period of 12 months starting on 1 July of the current year.
+For the current regulatory period from 1 July 2017 to 30 June 2018, EWRC has approved prices for transmission and access of 9.24 BGN/MWh (compared to 8.47 BGN/MWh for the previous regulatory period).

-Costs for purchasing electricity and availability from producers with long-term PPAs, renewable energy sources and highly efficient cogeneration of heat and power and annual quotas for production from local fuel sources, as well as eventual stranded costs (collectively, the "Costs"), are classified as expenditures resulting from public service obligations and are compensated through the prices paid by all consumers and the grid operators in a transparent and non-discriminatory way.
-Under this mechanism the Costs are grouped together into a common "obligation to society" ("OBS") fee, which until 30 June 2018, was paid by consumers and grid operators directly to NEK.
-From 1 July 2018 the OBS fee is collected by the SESF and transferred on to NEK and other beneficiaries.
-To secure the OBS fee payments, traders and producers are now required to provide bank guarantees or deposits in favour of the SESF.
-With respect to sourcing, NEK acts as a public provider and bears the obligation to purchase electricity from RES and highly efficient cogeneration plants with installed capacity of up to 4MW, under long-term PPAs, and annual quotas for production from local fuel sources from power plants connected to the transmission grid.
-To help NEK manage the funding towards the Costs (including for past periods), in 2015 the Bulgarian Energy Act established SESF, a separate legal entity under the governance of the Ministry of Energy, whose management board consists of representatives of various ministries (the Ministry of Energy, the Ministry of Finance and the Ministry of Environment and Water), to which each month (i) electricity generators and electricity traders that import electricity pay 5 per cent. of their electricity sales revenues (excluding Value Added Tax ("VAT")) and electricity and (ii) gas transmission system operators pay 5 per cent. of their access and transmission revenues (excluding VAT).
-The SESF is also funded by revenues generated by the Bulgarian government from auctioning allowances to emit greenhouse gases, overdue interest, donations and statistical transfers of renewable sources of energy (which are statistical transfers between countries, so if one country is not fulfilling the requirements and another is exceeding them the first can pay the second for a statistical transfer) and, as of 1 July 2018, the funds from the OBS fee.
-Until 30 June 2018, NEK, as public supplier of electricity, was the sole beneficiary of the funds from the SESF and the direct collector and beneficiary of the OBS revenue fee.
-As of 1
+Costs for purchasing electricity and capacity and availability from producers with long-term PPAs, renewable energy sources and highly efficient cogeneration of heat and power and annual quotas for production from local fuel sources, as well as eventual stranded costs (collectively, the "Costs"), are classified as expenditures resulting from public service obligations and are compensated through the prices paid by all consumers and the grid operators in a transparent and non-discriminatory way.
+Under this mechanism the Costs are grouped together into a common "obligation to society" ("OBS") fee which is paid by consumers and the grid operators to NEK.
+With respect to sourcing.
+NEK acts as a public provider and bears the obligation to purchase electricity from long-term PPAs, RES and highly efficient cogeneration and annual quotas for production from local fuel sources from power plants interconnected to the transmission grid.
+To help NEK manage the funding towards the Costs (including for past periods), in 2015 the Bulgarian Energy Act established SESF, a separate legal entity under the governance of the Ministry of Energy, whose management board consists of representatives of various ministries (Ministry of Energy, Ministry of Finance, Ministry of Environment and Water), to which electricity generators and electricity traders that import electricity pay 5 per cent. of their electricity sales revenues (excluding Value Added Tax ("VAT")) each month and electricity and gas transmission system operators pay 5 per cent. of their access and transmission revenues (excluding VAT) each month.
+The SESF is additionally funded with revenues generated by the Bulgarian government from auctioning allowances to emit greenhouse gases, overdue interest, donations and statistical transfers of renewable sources of energy (which are statistical transfers between countries, so if one country is not fulfilling the requirements and another is exceeding them the first can pay the second for a statistical transfer.
+Bulgaria has already exceeded the required EU share of energy from renewable sources).
+NEK, as public supplier of electricity, and the Group is the sole beneficiary of the funds.
+The funds collected by SESF are transferred to NEK on a monthly basis for the specific purpose of compensating the company for its current and past obligations to purchase electricity from producers under PPAs and from RES and highly-efficient cogeneration producers.